-The World Economic Forum (WEF) ranks Sweden as one of the most competitive countries in the world, with top grades for macroeconomic stability and innovation capability.
+The World Economic Forum (WEF) ranks Sweden as one of the most competitive countries in the world in its Global Competitiveness Report, with top grades for macroeconomic stability and innovation capability.
 Challenges include relatively high taxes and labour regulations.

 Other potentially negative factors are steep rents and a lack of housing in the bigger cities, which in some cases makes it hard for Stockholm in particular to attract young talent in competition with other European cities.
 High tuition fees for students from outside the European Union may also have a negative effect on Sweden’s attraction.